SharonLutz/powerMRMA/README.md

 The seed is set with "seed" (default = 1).

 The default alpha level is 0.05 and can be changed by setting "alpha.level".
 The mediation analysis and MR Classical methods  are evaluated using an alpha level of alpha.level/nSNP while the MR Egger, MR IVW and MR Median methods are evaluated using alpha.level.

+MethodNames denotes the possible methods used. (i.e. MethodNames= c("MR.Classical", "MR.Egger", "MR.IVW", "MR.Median", "MA.Imai", "MA.4Way")) where

+MR.Classical is the classical approach to MR.
+Davey Smith, G., & Hemani, G. (2014).
+Mendelian randomization: genetic anchors for causal inference in epidemiological studies.
+Human Molecular Genetics, 23(R1), 89-98.

+MR.Egger is the Egger Regression approach to MR.
+Bowden J., Davey Smith G., & Burgess S. (2015).
+Mendelian Randomization with invalid instruments: effect estimation and bias detection through Egger regression.
+International Journal of Epidemiology, 44(2), 512-525.

+MR.IVW is the Inverse Variant Weighted approach to MR.
+Burgess, S., Butterworth, A., & Thompson, S. G. (2013).
+Mendelian Randomization Analysis With Multiple Genetic Variants Using Summarized Data.
+Genetic Epidemiology, 37(7), 658-665.

+MR. Median is the Median Weighted approach to MR.
+Bowden, J., Davey Smith, G., Haycock, P. C., & Burgess, S. (2016).
+Consistent Estimation in Mendelian Randomization with Some Invalid Instruments Using a Weighted Median Estimator.
+Genetic Epidemiology, 40(4), 304-314.

+MA.Imai is the Imai et al. approach to mediation analysis.
+Imai, K., Keele, L., & Tingley, D. (2010).
+A general approach to causal mediation analysis.
+Psychological methods, 15(4), 309-334.

+MA.4way is the 4 way decompoisition to mediation analysis.
+VanderWeele, T. J. (2014).
+A unification of mediation and interaction: a four-way decomposition.
+Epidemiology (Cambridge, Mass.), 25(5), 749-761.

+Please use ?powerMRMA to see the man page which gives full details for all of the input parameters.

 #### Example
 This example displays the power of all six methods, using four SNPs as instrumental variables, each with a MAF of 0.2.
 Two levels of association between M and Y are evaluated, 0.15 and 0.25.
 There is no measurement error of the mediator or unmeasured confounding of the mediator outcome generated.
 There is no direct effect from any SNP X to the outcome Y or interaction between any X and M on Y generated.
 This code runs 100 simulations of a sample size of 1000.